 Sec.
-10. Each member of the House of Representatives shall be qualified elector of the State, and shall have resided in the county for which he is chosen for one year immediately preceding his
+9. Each member of the Senate shall be not less than twenty-five years of age, shall have resided in the State as a citizen two years, and shall have usually resided in the District for which he is chosen, one year immediately preceding his election.